editor-extensions/vscode-insert-special-symbol/README.md

 This command replaces the current selection(s) with the corresponding value in a lookup table.
 For instance, `pi` becomes `π` and `rho` becomes `ρ`.

-As of version *1.1*, there are some replacements available for the following categories:
+As of version *1.3.0*, there are some replacements available for the following categories:
 - Greek
 - Mathematics
 - Set theory
 - Formal logic
 - Arrows
 - Culture
+- Subscripts and superscripts (just numeric, for now)

 You may also replace a hexadecimal Unicode escape sequence such as `\u03b1`.